 It did not make sense then and it doesn't make sense now that us forefathers, who valued our liberty so much that we often openly gave up our lives in rebellion against England, would embrace slavery by France.
 It just made no sense at all.
 Does it to you?
 However, everyone else seemed to have thought we wanted the yoke of France on our shoulders.
 It made no sense at all to me.

 looked so bad that the majority of the politicians banded together and called themselves

 'Federalist'.
 Then they used the Act against us 'Republicans'.
 Since we did not need to use the caveat at that time we thought we might need it later on to use against

 the English if they tried something similar.
 So we kept the caveat a secret and never explained our actions.

-put on trial, including myself, and ten others were convicted, yet we kept that caveat secret so that we could use it against the English if it was needed.
+put on trial and ten were convicted, yet we kept that caveat secret so that we could use it against the English if it was needed.